j-wyllie/DBMS/doc/user_manual.md

     IRD: 123456789
     Last updated at: 03:10 PM 08-03-2018

-Updating a donor:
+Updating a profile:

-    donor given-names="Marion Mitchell" > age="84" blood-type="O+"
+    profile given-names="Marion Mitchell" > age="84" blood-type="O+"

-##### Viewing a donor's creation time
+##### Viewing a profile's creation time
-`date-created` will display the donor's creation time.
+`date-created` will display the profile's creation time.

-    donor given-names="Marion Mitchell" > date-created
+    profile given-names="Marion Mitchell" > date-created

-##### View a donor's previous donations
+##### View a profile's previous donations
-`donations` will display the previous donations made by a donor.
+`donations` will display the previous donations made by a profile.

-    donor given-names="Marion Mitchell" > donations
+    profile given-names="Marion Mitchell" > donations

-#### Managing a donor's organ donation status
+#### Managing a profile's organ donation status
-The organs that are available to be added to a donor are:
+The organs that are available to be added to a profile are:

 `liver`
 `kidney`